meilisearch/documentation/guides/advanced_guides/datatypes.md

 ### String

+String is the primary type for indexing data in MeiliSearch.
+It enables to create the content in which to search.
+Strings are processed as detailed below.

 > String tokenization is the process of splitting a string into a list of individual terms that are called tokens.

 A string is passed to a tokenizer and is then broken into separate string tokens.
 A token is a **word**.